mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/13-nullish-values/index.md

 Keep in mind that the value could still be `null` or `undefined`, this operator just tells TypeScript to ignore that possibility.

-If the value _does_ turn out to be missing, you willl get the familiar `cannot call foo on undefined` family of errors at runtime:
+If the value _does_ turn out to be missing, you will get the familiar `cannot call foo on undefined` family of errors at runtime:

 ```ts twoslash
 // @errors: 2532